insights-by-lisa/Data-analytics-bootcamp/README.md

 I enjoy transforming raw data into insightful, visually engaging stories that are easy to understand and interpret.
 I have a logical mindset, which helps me follow analytical processes clearly and systematically.
-I also like exploring beyond the curriculum—looking up new code and techniques not covered in class to see what additional insights can be achieved.
+I also like exploring beyond the curriculum, looking up new code and techniques not covered in class to see what additional insights can be achieved.